 Our slip and fall attorneys deal with creative defense strategies by thoroughly preparing our clients' cases and presenting critical evidence.
 Our experience has been the key to our frequent success.

-Tampa Slip and Fall FAQ
+Our Tampa Slip and Fall Lawyers Answer Some FAQs

 A slip and fall accident is a sudden event that can change your life forever.
 The impact of your body striking a hard surface can leave you with devastating injuries.
 Tampa slip and fall accidents that occur due to someone else's negligence generally fall under premises liability.
 Understanding what the property owner knew and when they knew it is a key element of a slip and fall lawsuit.
 If you experienced serious injuries in a slip and fall accident, you may want to discuss your case with a personal injury attorney as soon as possible.